 I have organized and led media institutes and workshops with a range of groups ( youth, senior citizens, human rights advocates, artists, teachers) in video advocacy, digital storytelling and new media over the last twenty years.
 Below are some of the highlights of this work.

 Kester Dyer and Liz Miller have led two summer institutes with Wapikoni a non-profit organization that provides media training to indigenous communities in Quebec, and with Concordia professors and students to train emergent indigenous filmmakers in animation, filming, editing and studio skills.
-Check out the behind the scenes films: Making of 2016, Making of 2017.
+Visit our website or check out the behind the scenes films: Making of 2016, Making of 2017.

 Water & Journalism Training, 2016